Fondul Proprietatea : Notification regarding the transactions performed during the buy-back program | MarketScreener

 JEFFERIES INTERNATIONAL LIMITED (as buy-back agent in relation to the purchase of GDRs) Ordinary shares issued by the Fund (ISIN ROFPTAACNOR5) listed on the Bucharest Stock Exchange ("BVB"), and

-e) Details with respect to the execution of the buy-back Within the trading session market orders f) Total number of shares and equivalent shares of 4,052,768 GDRs bought-back in the reporting period, out of which:
+f) Total number of shares and equivalent shares of 4,630,245 GDRs bought-back in the reporting period, out of which:

 -